-You will need to pay your deposit: 10% of the property within 10 days.
+You will need to pay your deposit of 10% of the property within 10 days.

 As soon as the necessary legal checks have taken place, you will be required to sign the private purchase contract which will state the full price of the property.

-Go to the Notary for signing the contract for the purchase of the property
+Go to the Notary to sign the contract for the purchase of the property

 At the completion stage, all parties connected with the selling and purchasing of the property must be in attendance to sign at the offices of Notaria Publica.
 This includes your lawyer, mortgage provider (if applicable) and the seller or their legal representative.
 Before signing you should ensure you have a thorough understanding of all the costs involved and have sufficient funds to cover payments, fees and taxes.